Linked List (Chain Storage)

 Inserting a New Element at the Tail of a Doubly Linked List

-When inserting an element at the tail of a doubly linked list, if we have a reference to the tail node, this operation becomes very straightforward:
+When inserting an element at the tail of a doubly linked list, if you have a reference to the tail node, this operation becomes very simple:

 // create a doubly linked list